kazaamjt/Eikobot/docs/language_overview.md

 as it provides more structure than the base `Handler`.
 In fact the `CRUDHandler` is itself subclassed from the `Handler`.

 #### Handler

 The handler is a class, the inherits form eikobots core `Handler`.
-It must have a class property linking it to it's eiko language resource counterpart and an `execute` function that takes 1 argument: a `HandlerContext`.
+It must have a class property linking it to it's Eiko language resource counterpart and an `execute` function that takes 1 argument: a `HandlerContext`.

 So, if we want to make a handler for our `Wheel` resource,